nancyalaswad90/50DaysOfUdacity--NancyAlAswad/README.md

 ## What is the #50DaysofUdacity Challenge?

-The premise of this challenge is to build a habit of consistent practice of new skills by making a public commitment of practicing the topics of your Foundation Course every day for 50 days.
+** This challenge  ** is to build a habit of consistent practice of new skills by making a public commitment to practicing the topics of your Foundation Course every day for 50 days.

+** The advantage here **

-Why?
-Because habits that emphasise consistent practice have been proven to help overall retention of new learning material.
+Because it builds habits that emphasize consistent practice to help the overall retention of new learning material.

-This repo/template was created to make it easy to keep track of your progress during the challenge, and to add a visiual effect to your progess and commitment by updating your GitHub contribution chart daily (extra motivation!).
+** This repo **  is created to make it easy to keep track of my progress during the challenge and to add a visual effect to my progress and commitment by updating my GitHub contribution chart daily (extra motivation!).